bagder/log/README.md

 ## GSKit

-A discussioned fire up in the curl camp about the future and handling of the TLS backend called GSKit, primarily used on the systems formerly known as AS/400 (nowadays called IBM i).
+A discussion fired up in the curl camp about the future and handling of the TLS backend called GSKit, primarily used on the systems formerly known as AS/400 (nowadays called IBM i).
 We don't have any CI builds for this and when we break the code it can take a long time until someone notices.
 Not at good